ianlewis/homepage/README.md

 - [Backup](backup/) - MySQL database backups.
 - [Cron](cron/) - A simple cron server that can run Kubernetes Jobs
 - [nginx](nginx/) - Nginx frontend for the homepage/blog
-- [renew-certs](renew-certs/) - An attepts at automatic certificate renewal
+- [renew-certs](renew-certs/) - An attempt at automatic certificate renewal

 # Creating a Cluster